-7.76 Shirley will continue to be a suburb surrounded by substantial green space with improved cycle and pedestrian links.
+7.767.77 Shirley will continue to be a suburb surrounded by substantial green space with improved cycle and pedestrian links.
 The vibrant Local Centre, with a range of retailing and independent shops will continue to serve the local community.
 A mature and rejuvenated Shrublands will be served by both local shops as well as those on Wickham Road.
 Shirley Road and Spring Park / Bridle Road Neighbourhood Centres will be supporting the existing and future community with services and facilities beyond a retail function.

-7.77 An area of low residential growth, with little opportunity for windfall sites will see growth mainly confined to infilling with dispersed integration of new homes respecting existing residential character and local distinctiveness.
+7.777.78 An area of sustainable growth of the suburbs low residential growth, with somelittle opportunity for windfall sites will see growth mainly confined to infilling with dispersed integration of new homes respecting existing residential character and local distinctiveness.

-7.78 Some small scale employment will be provided in the Local Centre with predominantly independent shops supporting the local community.
+7.787.79 Some small scale employment will be provided in the Local Centre with predominantly independent shops supporting the local community.

-7.79 New development will be sensitive to the existing residential character and the wooded hillsides of the Place referring to the Borough Character Appraisal to inform design quality.
+7.797.80 New development will be sensitive to the existing residential character and the wooded hillsides of the Place referring to the Borough Character Appraisal to inform design quality.
 Public realm improvements will focus on the Local Centre.
 Any building and conversions should be of a high standard of design to ensure the character of the Centre is respected.

-7.80 Development in the flood zones will be guided by the policies of the Plan to reduce flood risk.
+7.807.81 Development in the flood zones will be guided by the policies of the Plan to reduce flood risk.

-7.81 Shirley will continue to be well served by open space with improved connections to the Green Grid, along with way finding, enabling increased walking and cycling.
+7.817.82 Shirley will continue to be well served by open space with improved connections to the Green Grid, along with way finding, enabling increased walking and cycling.
 The Registered Historic and Local Historic Parks and Gardens in the area will be retained and new links provided where possible to incorporate them into the Green Grid network.

-7.82 With improved access and links where possible the existing connectivity and good public transport of Shirley will be maintained.
+7.827.83 With improved access and links where possible the existing connectivity and good public transport of Shirley will be maintained.
 The community will enjoy better quality, more frequent and reliable bus services connecting with Croydon Metropolitan Centre.
 Travel plans will look to ease congestion at peak times in the Local Centres by encouraging walking, cycling or public transport especially for school journeys.